 Especially in the summer, the popular Acadia National Park can often hit capacity early.
 It’s best to purchase your entrance pass online before you go.
 Then, leave your car in the town of Bar Harbor and take the free Island Explorer Shuttle into the park.

 Related: Travel guide to Acadia National Park.

 An educational stop for parents and children alike, the Lincoln Memorial is an American national monument built to honor Abraham Lincoln.
 The memorial is located on the National Mall in Washington, D.C., across from the Washington Monument.
 The memorial stands 190 feet long, 119 feet wide, and almost 100 feet high.
-After you visit the Lincoln Memorial, you’ll want to see everything D.C. has to offer.

 Once home to President George Washington, Mount Vernon is a very popular historic estate on America’s east coast.
 Located in Alexandria, Virginia, more than millions of people have visited Mount Vernon ever since the estate was officially opened to the public.
 Guests to Mount Vernon can visit the mansion, Washington’s Tomb, and almost 50 acres of his plantation.
 Best of all, you can visit anytime – it’s open 365 days a year.

 Before you visit, be sure to check the events calendar online.
 Aside from the house tour, you’ll want to be there on time for other specialty tours and historic demonstrations.